AdobeDocs/analytics-1.4-apis/src/pages/guides/reporting-api/methods.md

 ## Queue

 Queue a report to run.
+You can queue up multiple reports to run concurrently.

 **`POST https://api.omniture.com/admin/1.4/rest/?method=Report.Queue`**